What happens during menopause?

 Did you know that in one study on diet and women in perimenopause when fed a diet rich in oily fish, beans and peas, they set back the onset of menopause by a whopping 3 years!!
 In contrast, a diet high in refined carbohydrate saw an earlier onset by approx 1.5 years.
 This is nutrition science in action and we can apply this to ourselves!
 By delaying the onset of menopause, oestrogen levels were maintained for longer, reducing risk of osteoporosis; incredible! so it appears there is a better way of eating as we approach a healthier menopause.

 This study was the inspiration for my delicious pea, bean, rocket salad with cashew nut and coriander herb dressing which I will be sharing along with other supportive recipes in my next workshop, click link here.

-To find out more about the nutrients to focus on during perimenopause and menopause to reduce symptoms and have a better menopause, join my next online workshop “How to Have A Better Menopause”
+To find out more about the nutrients to focus on during perimenopause and menopause to reduce symptoms and have a better menopause, join my next online workshop, for more info click here “Nutrition for a better Menopause”